masc-ucsc/docs/docs/pyrope/03-bundle.md

 The enum default values are NOT like typical non-hardware languages.
 The enum auto-created values use a one-hot encoding.
 The first entry has the first bit set, the 2nd the 2nd bit set.
-If an entry has a value, the next entry uses the next free bit.
-If any field is set, then the enumerate behaves like a traditional enumerate sequence.
+If any entry is given an explicit value (or the enum has an integer type), the whole enumerate switches to a traditional sequential numbering.

 !!!
 WARNING